 TXF Export: What to Expect

-Summary: TXF is an import format supported by TurboTax Desktop and H&R Block Desktop.
-Cash, mileage, and item donations import directly with no manual entry.
-Stock, vehicles, digital assets, and art need quick updates after import since TXF only stores basic fields.
+Stock, vehicles, digital assets, and art need updates after import since TXF only stores basic fields.
 When your export includes these types (or certain types or combinations of items), we provide an Import Guide with edits to make.
+H&R Block Desktop supports TXF but has significant limitations.

 For a general overview of all export formats, see Exporting and Printing Your Donations.
 You can also view sample exports to see what the TXF format looks like before exporting.